-The countdown has officially begun with just a few months to go until Gold Coast Commonwealth Games 2018 and tickets are on sale now!
+The countdown has officially begun with just a month to go until Gold Coast Commonwealth Games 2018 and tickets are on sale now!

 The line-up for GC2018 is bigger than Ben Hur, with the largest medal event program and the most number of sessions ever seen at a Commonwealth Games.
 Ever.

 From athletics to badminton, hockey to swimming and weightlifting to mountain biking, the Gold Coast will be the epicentre of 18 sports and seven para-sports as 70 nations compete for glory.
 The action all begins on 4 April 2018, set to beam out to an audience of 1.5 billion people.

 But rather than becoming a couch-bound patriot, go for gold with this decathlon of outdoor experiences and events in Queensland.

 Diving (sans speedos)

 Commonwealth Games divers display acrobatic excellence while leaping from platforms of up to 10 metres, but in Tropical North Queensland you can take it to a whole new level with a 50-metre plunge at Australia’s only bungy experience – AJ Hackett Cairns.
 With a menu of 16 different jump styles including everything from a swan dive to a rooftop or BMX jump on offer, you can work your way up to the perfect 10 score.